 “Reveals how epigenetic variability in the endogenous oxytocin system impacts brain systems supporting social cognition and is an important step to better characterize relationships between genes, brain, and behavior.”

-The researchers did a lot of things right, in my opinion:
+The researchers did a lot of things right:

 - They studied a priori selected brain areas, followed by whole brain analyses;

 - Their subjects were carefully selected

 “Because methylation levels have been shown to differ as a function of race, we restricted our sample to Caucasians of European descent”

 but they didn’t restrict subjects to the same gender;

 - They acknowledged as a limitation: